Best Practice Recommendations for Measuring International Demographics

 Barry Jennings, Microsoft

-Amy Lee, previously Mondalez
+Amy Lee, previously Mondelez

 Naoki Takahashi, Nissan Japan/Global